- The doctor who isn’t convinced social media is worth thinking about.

 I find it helpful to manage expectations up front with both meeting planners and audiences.
 With planners you may have to inquire about the audience and make your best guess.
 They may need help in understanding what might work best for a certain population.
 The focus of your presentation should be reflected in the program materials.
 At the outset of a talk, be sure to outline what you’re trying to do…and what you won’t.

 Times are changing.
-3 years ago all talks to physicians were centered on the first group.
+3 years ago all programs for physicians were centered on the first group.
 Increasingly I find myself gravitating further down the list.